Maria Wilhelmine (Fiegenbaum) Winter

 But soon there came more earnest thoughts.
 I was perhaps eight years old when my mother took me with her to a funeral.
 This was the first time that I beheld a dead person, and as the man lay in his coffin, and was carried forth and lowered into the deep grave, that affected me so greatly that I could not sleep that night and I was glad when daylight came, and I found everything about me as it had been.
 But I began to ponder; asked my mother if she too, sometime, must die: if I too, - if all men, must die?
 She answered: "Yes surely - all men must die.
 Then I became so fearful!
 Whenever anything ailed my mother I feared she was going to die.
 Then I had only the one wish: that I might die with her and be laid in the same grave.

-At about this time I began to read for my mother had taught me Books we had none, save the Bible and catechism.
+At about this time I began to read for my mother had taught me.
+Books we had none, save the Bible and catechism.
 I now began to read at the beginning of the new Testament, for I wanted to read it all through.
 I read aloud so that my mother could hear whether I was reading aright and also explain to me the many things which I could not understanding.
-This all pleased me real well, and I was very glad that I could read, until I came to the words where Jesus says: "And if thy right eye offend thee, pluck it out and cast it from thee" And if thy right hand offend thee, cut it off and cast it from thee".
+This all pleased me real well, and I was very glad that I could read, until I came to the words where Jesus says: "And if thy right eye offend thee, pluck it out and cast it from thee", And if thy right hand offend thee, cut it off and cast it from thee".
 There I paused in my reading and pondered over that.
 My mother, noticing this, said: "Well, forward,".
 "But", said I, "That is really too bad.
 Did the Lord Jesus really say this?
 How could I cut off the hand - , tear out the eye?"
 Then my mother explained it to me - : that it was our sins we should cast off and turn away from and avoid.

 At length, in the beautiful Spring, I could go along to school.
 That was about three miles distant from our home, and my only sister who was seven years older than I, led me carefully thither.
-There was a German teacher who was paid by the German people, according to the number of children.
+4 There was a German teacher who was paid by the German people, according to the number of children.
 The Free School System had not, at that time, and in that region, been introduced.
 And we should also remain German.
 In this school we learned only reading, writing, and some ciphering, and committed to memory some Bible verses.
 The teacher greeted me very kindly, and said to me that he was very glad that I was already able to read.
 On the first day he gave me a Bible verse, which I should commit and recite on the following morning.
 It was the words of the Lord where he said: "Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of the Lord".
 Concerning this my mother taught me that one should be very faithful in the smallest thing for, she said, Jesus on another occasion spoke thus: "For if ye be not faithful in the least things, who shall entrust you with the heavenly" and that the word "faithful" means very much indeed, - and that the entering into the joys of the Lord meant our eternal salvation.
 Never have I forgotten this Bible verse nor the meaning which my mother connected with it.
 It was from our mother, that we received, for the most part our teaching and correction.
 She was always very lively and talkative.
 My father, on the contrary, was a quiet man, of few words, yet he was always in accord with my mother, and when he said a thing, that counted.

 About the year 1847 there came some German Methodists into our vicinity.
 The first, Brother Schwalen, wanted to preach to us in a German Lutheran church, but the Deacon of that church, came along and locked up the church.
-Many people had come together.
-Then said Brother Schwalen: "Come - let us assemble under yon large tree, there I will preach to you God's word", and that he did.
+Many people had come together Then said Brother Schwalen: "Come - let us assemble under yon large tree, there I will preach to you God's word", and that he did.
 When the service was ended, he said he would come again and preach for the people - was there any one present who would open his house to him to preach?
-Then my father said: "Yes - he may come to my house, for he preaches God's Word" Brother Schwalen came a few more times, and then it was "Conference" time.
+Then my father said: "Yes - he may come to my house, for he preaches God's Word" 5 Brother Schwalen came a few more times, and then it was "Conference" time.
 Then Brother Horstman was sent to us as preacher and Father Köneke as Presiding Elder.
 In the following winter we all became members of the church.
 We were all converted, found peace with God, and can today say with joy that we have remained faithful to God and to the church; - to the Lord be all the praise.
 Oh the wonders of the grace of God, which we could almost perceive with our eyes, in others, and the experiences of our own hearts - these gave us sure foundations on which we stood firm.

 Thus several years passed by, - then changes.

 I entered into the bonds of matrimony with Wilhelm Winter.
 When I left the parental home, my father said to me: "Mina, be very faithful in all things - then all will go well with you."
+6

 Soon thereafter my parents and two of my brothers removed to the State of Iowa, where they settled in a fertile region near the Iowa river.
 In a few years we followed after them.
 Here now, all founded new homes: the parents in the center, and all my brothers and my sister and I had lands which joined that of the parents; henceforth there should be home here for all of us.
-However, this was all in vain!!! - - -
+However, this was all in vain!!! - - - 7

 In a short time all my brothers were standing on the Walls of Zion, preaching the "Word" that goes before all, - and they had no use for the land.
 To my husband also, came the call: "Go work in my vineyard".
 The parents grew old and entered into their rest.
-The sister removed far away, and not one of us owns one foot of ground in thar beautiful region!!!.
+The sister removed far away, and not one of us owns one foot of ground in that beautiful region!!!.

-Grant me a short retrospect:
+Grant me a short Retrospect:

 Five years we lived there on our well-appointed farm.
 There was the beautiful and fruitful orchard - there the vegetable garden - and the most beautiful flowers in the greatest abundance.
-Near by us dwelt my beloved parents, now growing old in years, - and all my bretern.
+Near by us dwelt my beloved parents, now growing old in years, - and all my bretren [sic].
 Here our home was to be for all our days - here our first three children were born - here I was exceedingly happy.
 My heart was filled with love and thankfulness toward God and all mankind.

 Here our first-born was taken critically ill - and suffered so that one could no longer indulge the hope that he could live.
 But see!
 What a miracle!
 He was given back to us, to our great joy, and recovered.